eslint/rfcs/designs/2022-docs-information-architecture-update/README.md

 ### [REFACTOR SECTION]  Extend ESLint

-- [NEW PAGE] Overview
+- [EXPOSE IN IA] Extend ESLint landing page
-  - NOTE: Should be added, but not part of the initial IA project.
-Add in **Phase 4: “Extend ESLint” documentation update** of the documentation update project.
+  - Repurpose the current section landing page [Developer Guide](https://eslint.org/docs/latest/developer-guide/) to be exposed in the side navigation and with the below content.
   - Contain overview type content explaining the various ways that you can extend ESLint:
     - Create Plugins
     - Create Custom Rules
     - Create Custom Formatters
     - Create Custom Parsers
     - Shareable Configs
-  - Alternatively, repurpose the current section landing page[Developer Guide](https://eslint.org/docs/latest/developer-guide/) to be exposed in the side navigation and with the above content.
+  - NOTE: Should be added, but not part of the initial IA project.
+Add in **Phase 4: “Extend ESLint” documentation update** of the documentation update project.
 - [RENAME & REFACTOR PAGE] Create Plugins
   - Current page: [Working with Plugins](https://eslint.org/docs/latest/developer-guide/working-with-plugins)
   - As noted below, convert the “Processors in Plugins” section into separate page “Custom Processors